 And next, here are some action items, some things you can do with all the great lists out there right now, no matter where you fit into the food writing world:

-- Conference organizers: Be inclusive in who you invite to lead a panel or give a talk—take a hard look at who you are inviting (are most of your speakers white? what steps do you need to take to change that at the next available opportunity?).
-Familiarize yourself with the incredible work of black writers, photographers, stylists, and recipe developers, so that when it comes time to decide on guests, you have many amazing people to invite.
-Don’t tokenize your speakers, and don’t only invite black speakers to speak exclusively about diversity and inclusion.
+- Conference organizers: Be inclusive in who you invite to lead a panel or give a talk—take a hard look at who you are inviting (are you including enough Black speakers?
+If not, then what steps do you need to take to change that at the next available opportunity?).
+Familiarize yourself with the incredible work of Black writers, photographers, stylists, and recipe developers, so that when it comes time to decide on guests, you have many amazing people to invite.
+Don’t tokenize your speakers, and don’t only invite Black speakers to speak exclusively about diversity and inclusion.
 Make sure your conference is a truly inclusive space, and seek out resources if you’re unsure how to do so.
 And don’t forget to always pay your speakers for their time in money, not in experience.
 If you don’t pay your speakers, know that you’ll be excluding anyone who can’t afford to work for free (even if that wasn’t your intention).

 - Editors: It’s a beautiful thing when editors share stories that might otherwise never be heard.
 Hire inclusively, and commit yourself to featuring more stories told by writers of color.